Dev1lroot/robco/README.md

 # RobCo Industries (TM) Terminal Emulator
-A Terminal Emulator of Fallout 4 game, written in Nim Language RobCo trademarks copyright by Bethesda Softworks
+The emulator of the RobCo OS from Fallout 4

+The trademarks RobCo and RobCo Industries are owned by Bethesda Softworks All rights reserved.